polimi-ispl/ITTV/README.md

 ## Known Potential Issues

-Some YouTube videos and channels (especially from the `Football` class and, to a lesser extent, `Cartoons`) may not be available in every country due regional restrictions imposed by the content creator.
+Some YouTube videos and channels (especially from the `Football` class and, to a lesser extent, `Cartoons`) may not be available in every country due to regional restrictions imposed by the content creator.
 All videos are known to be accessible from Italy (last accessed Nov.
 26th, 2022.)